Jennifer Openshaw: Early life

-When she is 5, Openshaw was raised by a divorced mother of three.
-At 7, she began caring for her two younger brothers while her mother worked two full-time jobs as a waitress.
-She took her first job as a maid in a motel at 14 to earn extra money.
+When Openshaw was five years old, her parents divorced, and she was raised by her mother.
+At the age of seven, she began caring for her two younger brothers while her mother worked two full-time jobs as a waitress.
+She took her first job as a maid in a motel at the age of 14 to earn extra money.